Everything You Need to Know About Online Banking: Statistics and Facts

 • It is estimated that the deployment of chatbots will save the banking industry $7.3 billion in annual customer service costs by 2023.

-• Digital banking stats predict that the total number of online and mobile banking users will exceed 3.6 billion by 2024.
+• The total number of online and mobile banking users will exceed 3.6 billion by 2024.

 • Banks around the world lose more than $1 trillion to cybercrimes each year.